overdoignism/FourthWallMC/README.md

 ----------------------------------------------------

-Thanks for using FourthWallMC (Abbreviated below 4WMC), it's a Minecraft Server wrapper, not plugin/mod/crack.
+Thanks for using FourthWallMC, it's a Minecraft Server wrapper, not plugin/mod/crack.
 As the name, like the 4th wall, but it has window.

 Developed by overdoingism Lab.
 It's an open source software, licensed with LGPL V3.